About

-I currently work as Computer Vision Engineer at Path Robotics, developing vision systems that power autonomous manufacturing robots.
+I’m a Machine Learning Engineer in Wayve Science.
+I previously worked as a Computer Vision Engineer at Path Robotics, where I developed generalised, large-scale vision systems that powered autonomous welding robots and robot learning for autonomous manufacturing robots.

-I graduated from Carnegie Mellon University with a Master’s in Mechanical Engineering in 2023.
+I graduated from Carnegie Mellon University with a Master’s in 2023.
 At CMU I worked on robot learning and was advised by Prof. Daniel Seita and Prof. David Held in the Robots Perceiving and Doing Lab, located in the Robotics Institute.
+I also worked on bimanual manipulation, extending grasping techniques and using GANs for generating labelled data.

-I was a Research Intern at Intel Labs, in the Silicon and Systems Prototyping Labs, where I worked on RGB-D and monocular SLAM systems.
-I developed modules pertaining to pose estimation, sparse map storage and retrieval, trajectory prediction with Kalman Filters, and visual feature extraction.
+During grad school, I was a Research Intern at Intel Labs, in the Silicon and Systems Prototyping Labs, where I worked on RGB-D and monocular SLAM systems.
+I developed algorithms for pose estimation, sparse map storage and retrieval, trajectory prediction with Kalman Filters, and visual feature extraction.

 I was a Research Assistant at the Indian Institute of Science (IISc), working on multi-robot path-planning, with Prof. Debasish Ghose at the Mobile Robotics Laboratory in the Aerospace Engineering Department.